eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/verifiable.presentation.protocol.md

 A `PresentationQueryMessage` MUST contain either a `presentationDefinition` or a `scope` parameter.
 It is an error to contain both.

-The following is a non-normative example of the JSON body:
+The following are non-normative examples of the JSON body:

 ```json
 {